uzore/cse210-ase/README.md

 # cse210-student-template
 This MyWorkSpace were I will learn how to build problem-solving applications to help gather data.

-This repository contains the starter code for many different projects.
-They are arranged as follows:
+MyWorkSpace space is arranged as follows:

 * `sandbox` - An empty project that you can use to play around with any concepts you like.
 * `csharp-prep` - Starter projects for each of the C# Prep assignments.